top of page

 About my Process

-This pottery is meant for everyday use--it is lead-free, dishwasher, microwave, and oven-safe.
-It is thrown on the wheel from a porcelain clay body.
+This pottery is meant for everyday use--it is lead-free, dishwasher, *microwave, and *oven-safe; (*with care to avoid rapid temperature changes --ie. refrigerator to hot oven.)
+It is thrown on the wheel from a porcelain clay body, and glazed with my safe, durable glazes that have a glass-like finish from the long high-firing that completely seals the final non-porous surface of my work.

-I then carve, shape and overlay clay, incising detail work on the surface of individual pieces.
-Teapots, large wall platters, serving bowls, custom sink & tile, and dinnerware settings are a few of my favorite pieces.
+I carve, shape and overlay clay, incising detail work on the surface of individual pieces.
+Teapots, large wall platters, serving bowls, vases, custom sinks, and dinnerware settings are a few of my favorite pieces.

 • Instagram